ttwag/EEC180/Lecture/digital_circuit.md

 * CMOS technology has the lowest power consumption.
 * CMOS Scaling leads to lower cost, improved performance, and the same power consumption.
 * PMOS is good at passing a 1 but not 0, and vice versa for NMOS.
 Therefore, using both of them could create a near-perfect switch.
+* nMOS transistor-based switch is ON when x = 1 and OFF when x = 0
+    * Good for passing a 0, signals degrades by Vth for a 1.
+* pMOS transistor-based switch is ON when x = 0 and OFF when x = 1
+    * Good for passing a 1, the signal degrades by Vth for a 0.

 ### CMOS Layout